mtepenner/snorkel-tasks/ml-model-mgmt/milestone_3.md

-last piece: wire the frontend and the inference api together so it actually does something.

-here is the scoring breakdown (1 point each, binary pass/fail):
-* 1 pt: add a dummy prediction route in `/app/workspace/src/api.py` (like POST `/api/v1/predict`).
+milestone 3: hook up the model inference api to the frontend.
+- add a dummy prediction route POST `/api/v1/predict` in the python api. it must accept json like `{"features": [1, 2, 3]}` and return a json response with the key `prediction` (e.g., `{"prediction": 6}`).
-* 1 pt: write some fetch logic in `/app/workspace/src/static/js/app.js` to grab user input from the ui and hit the `/predict` endpoint.
+- write fetch logic in the frontend to grab user input from the ui and hit the `/predict` endpoint.
-* 1 pt: absolutely no full page reloads when they click the 'run prediction' button.
+- absolutely no full page reloads when they click the 'run prediction' button (use `e.preventDefault()`).
-* 1 pt: show a loading spinner or something while the model is thinking.
+- show a loading spinner or 'loading' text while the model is thinking.
-* 1 pt: parse the json response and update the dom/charts with the results.
+- parse the json response and use javascript to actually update the dom (`innerHTML` or `textContent`) to display the prediction result.
-* 1 pt: handle ui errors gracefully if the fetch fails or times out.
+- handle ui errors gracefully with `.catch()` if the fetch fails.